-It can be quite a difficult task to gain admission Education and Chemistry undergraduate discipline in any Nigerian tertiary institution.
-So, seeing that this could be an issue, the best solution to start with is meeting the JAMB subject combination for Education and Chemistry which is exactly what we will be sharing with you in today’s news guide.
+It can be quite difficult to gain admission into Education and Chemistry in any Nigerian tertiary Institution.
+The best solution is usually to meet the JAMB subject combination for Education and Chemistry, which is exactly what we will be sharing with you in this guide.

 JAMB Subject Combination for Education and Chemistry 2026